Houston Cougars football: Kim Helton era (1993–1999)

 UH joined the newly formed Conference USA for the 1996 season.
 In the inaugural season of C-USA play, led by future NFL running back Antowain Smith and quarterback Chuck Clements, the Cougars went 7–5—their first winning season in six years.
 They also went 4–1 in conference play to win a share of the inaugural C-USA title, their first "official" conference title of any sort in 13 years.
 UH won that season's pivotal game against Southern Miss 56–49 in overtime.
 As part of a new trend, the game was played at on-campus Robertson Stadium rather than at their long-time home, the Astrodome.
 The Cougars also played in their first bowl game since 1988, losing to No. 21 Syracuse 30–17 in the Liberty Bowl.

 This did not last, and the Cougars regressed to consecutive 3–8 records in the 1997 and 1998 seasons.
 In 1999, the Cougars went 7–4, scoring an impressive late-season win at LSU.
 Four-year starter Ketric Sanford broke many Houston rushing records, but a 3–3 record in C-USA kept the Cougars out of a bowl.
 Despite the winning season, Helton was dismissed as head coach after the season.
 In his seven years at UH, Helton had compiled a 24–53 overall record.

 The decade of the 1990s had not been a good one for UH football.
-Since the almost magical 10–1 season of 1990 in which they held a No. 3 ranking into November, the Cougars had since failed to crack the AP Top 25 and had gone to only one bowl game.
+After the almost magical 10–1 season of 1990 in which they held a No. 3 ranking into November, the Cougars had begun the 1991 season ranked 12th, only to fall out after being routed in consecutive weeks by Miami and Illinois.
+They had failed to crack the AP Top 25 since then, and had gone to only one bowl game.
 The team's poor on-field performance had not been kind to fan interest.
-Attendance had slipped slowly downward throughout the decade, and the team often played in front of home crowds of fewer than 20,000 fans.
+Attendance had slipped slowly downward throughout the decade, and the team often played in front of home crowds of fewer than 20,000 fans—a total that looked even smaller in the cavernous Astrodome.
 Perhaps worst of all, Houston had lost major conference membership after the SWC collapse, and now were once again a mid-major team.
 The program also lacked stability in the athletic department after several changes at athletic director.
 Clearly, significant change was needed for the program to break out of its cycle of apathy.
-In a move to alleviate the financial burden of paying rent to the Astrodome's operators, Athletic Director Chet Gladchuk began a drive to renovate Robertson Stadium to modern standards and move all home football games back to campus for the first time since the 1940s.
+In a move to alleviate the financial burden of paying rent to the Astrodome's operators, athletic director Chet Gladchuk began a drive to renovate Robertson Stadium to modern standards and move all home football games back to campus for the first time since the 1940s.
 This idea became a reality in the 1998 season.
 The following year, the stadium was heavily renovated to bring it up to Division I-A standards.